Kris-Syevens/About/README.md

  [Review Flipper App](https://kris-syevens.github.io/Reviews) - This is the hosted site for my Developmental-Project-Reviews repo.

- [Navbar App](https://kris-syevens.github.io/Navbar) - This is the hosted site for my Developmental-Project-Reviews repo.
+ [Navbar App](https://kris-syevens.github.io/Navbar) - This is the hosted site for my Developmental-Project-Navbar repo.

- [Sidebar App](https://kris-syevens.github.io/Sidebar) - This is the hosted site for my Developmental-Project-Reviews repo.
+ [Sidebar App](https://kris-syevens.github.io/Sidebar) - This is the hosted site for my Developmental-Project-Sidebar repo.

+ [Modal App](https://kris-syevens.github.io/Modal) - This is the hosted site for my Developmental-Project-Modal repo.